Estimated reading time: 9 minutes

 How can we help to restore pride with kindness and love?

 There is no reason working families should have children in care because of poverty; we must do something about this.
-The smallest of differences made, such as a knitted baby’s blanket, would cost over £10.00 in a store; however, donated and hand-knitted blankets have two advantages.
-The first it’s saving Mum’s money which can go towards other things.
-Secondly, it restores pride because their baby looks beautifully warm and made with love.
+The smallest differences, such as a knitted baby’s blanket, would cost over £10.00 and hand-knitted blankets have two advantages.
+Firstly, saving Mum’s money which can go towards other things; secondly, it restores pride because babies are warm and snug in a garment made with love.

 Recruiting foster carers is a priority; however, we don’t need a spare bed for children.
-We need foster carers with space in their hearts and homes to support a child when they need you most; however long they need you.
-Also, we have to be mindful that children have families, and thankfully; need emergency or short-term foster care until they go back to the communities they belong to.
+We need foster carers with space in their hearts and homes to support a child when they need you most, for however long they might need you.
+We must be mindful that children have families; they need emergency or short-term foster care in the hope they can return to the communities to which they belong.

 ‘Even the smallest gesture of kindness makes an enormous difference when you are at your lowest ebb.
 Many of us have been there; we know how it feels.
-However, together, we can all get back up again; as families in a community. in which we belong.’
+However, we can all get back up again as community members to which we belong.’